ebelious/Sorcery-Grimoir/README.md

 10. Save

 In App got to `Menu > Settings > YouTubeAPI` and enter the API key into this field and `save`
-- This should now populate the Youtube viedo feed
+- This should now populate the Youtube viedo feed<br>
+**NOTE: Make sure you save this API key, because sometimes PWA saved apps can be removed from our homescreen and if you clear browser data the key will not be saved in the app**

 ## Preview